Chiang Mai - Elephant Nature Park (ENP)

 There was a small souvenir shop on site selling bits and pieces and Terry bought a pair of Bermuda shorts and I bought some flip flops.

 After lunch we were taken to a room to watch a film about how the Elephant Nature Park had come into being.
 Before the film started, one of the volunteers hosted a fun quiz, and I won a bag made from Banana leaves.
 The film was very interesting and informative but also extremely sad.
-Part of it concentrated on how elephants are 'tamed' by humans to break their spirit and become obedient
+Part of it concentrated on how elephants are 'tamed' by humans to break their spirit and become obedient.
+In many parts of Thailand and all over SE Asia, elephants are used for begging, to attract tourists to give their owners money

 After the film we had the chance to bathe the elephants in the river.
 This was great fun and you could tell the elephants really enjoyed being pampered; they just kept wandering over freely and stood in the water waiting.
 When they had had enough they would wander slowly out of the water to dry, and were so accepting of hugs and strokes; it was difficult to leave them.

-Before leaving the park we were able to feed the elephants a fruit snack again from the pavilion -it would seem they just can't get enough.
-At about 17:30hrs we left the park to be driven home.
+Before leaving the park we were able to feed the elephants a fruit snack again from the pavilion - it would seem they just can't get enough.
+At about 17:30 we left the park to be driven home.
 We both felt that we had made the best choice of park to visit and will definitely be following the success of this venture on a regular basis.

 Once back to My Mum Home, we freshened up and took a walk around the old city; once again dropped into the Vikiy Sist bistro.
 We were warmly welcomed again by the rowdy sister and enjoyed a cake and a bottle of Chang Beer.
 We took a couple of Banana cakes and a Croissant